mishachellam/SpeakGeek_ClassSF/Day-2/markdown/WSYIWYG.md

 _September 2010 - October 2011 (1 year 2 months) Greater Chicago Area_

 Built a loyalty program framework for local businesses with Ruby on Rails 3.
 This included a full-stack web app (biglobby.com) with real-time metrics -- tracking everything to do with how customers used deals and rewards -- thanks to MongoDB.
 Everything was HTML5, unobtrusive jQuery, Haml, SCSS, marked up with schema.org semantics for people, offers, organizations, etc..
 Automated model/view/acceptance testing made life a lot simpler.
-Also built an iPad app with PhoneGap that the local businesses used like a cash register for tracking reward usage - customers just swipe their Big Lobby card with a QR code.
-Built a mobile app as well to find nearby Big Lobby deals and reward programs.
-Finally, built a touch-screen version of the deals feed for a 36″ kiosk we put in about a dozen of the biggest office buildings in the western suburbs of Chicago.
-Demoed web and iPad apps at Tech Crunch Disrupt in New York in May.
-Refactored a lot of it to Ruby gems. http://lancepollard.com for screenshots and links.

 ## iLove4D
 ### Lead Developer, Partner